redhat-plumbers-in-action/differential-shellcheck/README.md

 ### shell-scripts

-Path to text file which holds a list of shell scripts in this repository which would not for some reason picked up by shell script auto-detection routine.
+Path to a text file which holds a list of shell scripts which would not, otherwise, be automatically picked by the shell script auto-detection routine.

 * default value: `undefined`
 * requirements: `optional`
 * example: [.diff-shellcheck-scripts.txt](.github/.diff-shellcheck-scripts.txt)

-> **Note**: _Every path should be absolute and placed on separate lines.
-Avoid spaces in list since they are counted as comment._
+> **Note**: _Every path should be absolute and placed on a separate line.
+Avoid spaces in the list since they are interpreted as comments._

 ### token

-Token used to upload findings in SARIF format to GitHub
+Token used to upload findings in SARIF format to GitHub.

 * default value: `undefined`
 * requirements: `optional`

-Token needs to have following [characteristics](https://docs.github.com/en/rest/code-scanning#upload-an-analysis-as-sarif-data):
+Token needs to have the following [characteristics](https://docs.github.com/en/rest/code-scanning#upload-an-analysis-as-sarif-data):

 * Token with the `security_events` scope to use this endpoint for private repositories.
 * Token with the `public_repo` scope for **public repositories only**.

 ## Limitations

-* Currently `differential-shellcheck` action could be run only on Pull-Requests
+* Currently `differential-shellcheck` action can be run only on Pull-Requests.